 In a past life, Phillipe Chevarin was an audio engineer.
 Starting as a musician, he eventually shifted his interests to the technical aspects of sound; after reading a few books on the subject, Phillipe started gigging with local bands.
 Completely self taught, this 23 year career would see him working with unknown noise-bands to more famous acts like Vanessa Paradis.

 Originally from the South-West, Phillipe moved to Nantes after meeting his future wife.
 Here he met her childhood friend Cécile Argondico, who just so happens to be married to Thierry Puzelat.
-Meeting Thierry fueled Phillipe's already blossoming love affair with wine, which coincided with an increasing disillusionment with the business side of the music industry.
+Meeting Thierry fueled Phillipe's already blossoming love affair with wine, and coincided with an increasing disillusionment with the business side of the music industry.

 Engineering gave Phillipe a lot of off-time, and so he began studying viticulture and oenology.
 This eventually landed him at a two year stage with Jacques and Agnes Carroget at Domaine de la Paonnerie.
 From this experience Phillipe was confident he wanted become a vigneron, and asked Jacques to help him find vines.